hackeryarn/blog/content/post/dry.md

     return salary
 ```

-You can see that we no longer need to comb through complex logic.
-This function simply calls to the calculation layer and combines all the returned values with a `+`.
-That's all that our level calculations should really do.
-With this layout we can even move things around, insert steps, or remove them with full confidence.

-## Small functions over options
+We no longer need to comb through logic to get a general understanding of what each calculation is doing.
+We created a clean data pipeline that builds up the salary one calculation at a time.
+All our level function needs to do is determine what calculations it needs and how to combine them.

+Simplifying this function means that we greatly reduce the mistakes we could make.
+We can also easily read through it and jump to the right area if issues arise.

+### Prefer small functions

 The above solution is much clearer, but it's still not perfect.
-Any time a function takes an optional argument, it should strike us as a red flag.
-And this might be the most controversial statement int he article.
-After all, many standard libraries have functions with tons of flags.
-Python's `print` takes 4 optional arguments after all.
+Any time a function takes an optional argument, it should raise a red flag.

+This might be controversial since many standard libraries have functions with tons of flags.
+Python's `print` takes 4 optional arguments just to output some text.
 But I would argue that it would be better to have multiple functions for the different scenarios instead of having all those options.

-If we have multiple functions, we unlock far more flexibility.
-Continuing with our example, we get a requirement that under a specific scenario we actually need to look at the full bonus amount before determining the yearly increase.
-If we try to keep the calculation inside `calculate_bonus`, we would end up adding another flag that while relevant, is starting to morph the function into holding a lot of complexity.

-Multiple flags also hide some of the interactions that they might have with each other.
-At a certain point questions arise and we are back and needing to read the function with tons of flags before we can understand what it's doing.
+If we look at our example now, `calculate_bonus` is doing too much.
+It's calculating the standard bonus and a yearly bonus, only if we pass in the flag.
+If we get additional requirements, it could quickly start morphing this function into a complex mess that we were trying to avoid.

-So the solution is to just introduce another function.
-So our final version of `calculate_clevel_compnsation` looks like:
+So the solution is to just introduce another function, making our final version of `calculate_clevel_compnsation` looks like this:

 ```python
 def calculate_clevel_compensation(employee):